On spaces of arc-smooth maps: Introduction

 (This can be extended to sets definable in a polynomially bounded o-minimal expansion of the real field that admit smooth rectilinearization, see \cite{Rainer:2021tr}.)
 It is false on infinitely flat cusps, see \cite[Example 10.4]{Rainer18}.

-The real analytic analog of Boman's theorem is wrong, but the arc-smooth functions on an open set $U \subseteq \R^d$ that additionally respect $\cC^\om$ curves are precisely the real analytic functions on $U$, by a theorem of Bochnak and Siciak \cite{Siciak70, BochnakSiciak71}.
+The real analytic analogue of Boman's theorem is wrong: the composite of the function $f(x,y) = \frac{xy^2}{x^2+y^2}$ with every real analytic curve $c$ in $\R^2$ is real analytic, but $f$ is not $\cC^1$.
+There even exist discontinuous functions $f$ with the property that $f\o c$ is real analytic for all real analytic curves $c$, see \cite{BierstoneMilmanParusinski91}.
+But the arc-smooth functions $f$ on an open set $U \subseteq \R^d$, that additionally have the property that $f\o c$ is real analytic for all real analytic curves $c$ in $U$, are precisely the real analytic functions on $U$, by a theorem of Bochnak and Siciak \cite{Siciak70, BochnakSiciak71}.

-We proved in \cite{Rainer18} (see also \cite{Rainer:2024aa}) that this is also true on simple closed fat subanalytic or H\"older sets $X \subseteq \R^d$ in the sense that the arc-smooth functions on $X$ that also respect $\cC^\om$ curves ($\AA$) have a real analytic extension to an open neighborhood of $X$:
+We proved in \cite{Rainer18} (see also \cite{Rainer:2024aa}) that this is also true on simple closed fat subanalytic or H\"older sets $X \subseteq \R^d$ in the sense that the arc-smooth functions on $X$ that also map real analytic curves to real analytic curves ($\AA$) have a real analytic extension to an open neighborhood of $X$:

 In contrast to the case of open domains, for closed domains there is a loss of regularity, namely, the discrepancy between $m$ and $n$, where $m$ is the number of derivatives of $f \o c$ necessary to determine the $n$ first derivatives of $f$.
 This loss of derivatives was linked in an exact way to the sharpness of the (outward pointing) cusps in the boundary of $X$ in \cite{Rainer:2021tr}.
 Even at smooth parts of the boundary $2n$ derivatives of $f \o c$ are needed for the first $n$ derivatives of $f$.
 See also \cite{Rainer:2024aa} for the real analytic case.